 It necessarily follows that a person cannot have “an easement in land which he himself owns.”
 (Wilson v.
 Pacific Elect.
 Ry.
 Co.
 (1917) 176 Cal.
 248, 254; see also Popvich v.
 O’Neal (1963) 219 Cal.App.
 2d 553, 557-558; Civ.
 Code § 805.)
 Specifically, California Civil Code § 805 states that a servitude (i.e. an easement) cannot be held by the person who owns the servient tenement.
 It is clear that the entire purpose of this statute is to avoid nonsensical easements—easements that are undoubtedly unnecessary because the owner already owns the land subject to the easement.
 (Beyer, supra, 129 Cal.App.4th at 1475.)

+At Schorr Law we have experienced real estate attorneys in Los Angeles.
+Schorr Law is a Professional Corporation of property easement disputes Los Angeles.
 If you believe that you may have a civil claim for damages regarding another’s invalid easement, feel free to contact Schorr Law, APC by phone at (310) 954-1877, by email at firstname.lastname@example.org or by filling out the contact form on this page.